-I do not know this couple pictured but I do know the problem of faded colors on old photographs.
+I do not know this family pictured but I do know the problem of faded old photographs.
 It is such a shame to see the damage done by UV rays, bright light, heat and humidity.
-Thankfully, it is possible to restore old photos to their original colors using a number of different computer programs.
+Thankfully, it is possible to restore old photos to their original look using a number of different computer programs.
 My sister is the family “historian” bringing back to life old photos.

 Our verse for today is a reprimand from the Lord to the Church at Ephesus.
 He is so gracious to start with a commendation.
 This church had gone through suffering for their faith.
 They did not renounce the Lord and continued strong.
 But there was something missing.
 They allowed obligation to replace the faithfulness that comes from a heartfelt love.
 The Lord sees the heart and knows from where our service springs.
 Somehow, their love had cooled from its original fervor.
 The brightness of that first love had dimmed.

-Lord, do not let me become satisfied with anything less than the vibrant color of our shared love.
+Lord, do not let me become satisfied with anything less than the vibrant clarity of our shared love.